 The book of Revelation is one of the most fascinating and remarkable pieces of literature ever written.
 The impact this book has had on human history and culture is hard to calculate.
 It has inspired countless paintings, music, architecture, Hollywood blockbusters, and literature.
 For Christians, it is the climax of all biblical prophecy and the capstone of the Christian canon.

-On Easter Sunday, April 21st, we are excited to announce that, Lord willing, we will begin working through the book of Revelation in our Line by Line class, Sunday mornings at 9:30am.
+Lord willing, we will be working through the book of Revelation in our Line by Line class, Sunday mornings at 9:30am.
+In order to do so, an introduction to and overview of the book is in order.

 Two Faulty Approaches: Neglect and Obsession